LeLoomi/keepyourdistance/README.md

 This prototype was created in the context of the Telekom MMS Health Hackathon for the measurement of blood pressure by using high frequency acoustic signals.

 ## Getting started...
 The setup is best tested on Windows and requires the ModusToolbox form Infineon.
 Our program can be flashed onto the PSoC by using the `make program` command.
-The piezo element needs to be connected to GPIO `0` and `1`.
+The Piezo element needs to be connected to GPIO `0` and `1`.

 For a visual representation of the incoming data a python script can be launched.

-The piezo element should be as close as possible to the upper left microphone, to fulfill the model assumption as well as possible.
+The Piezo element should be as close as possible to the upper left microphone, to fulfill the model assumption as well as possible.

 ## Motivation
 Blood pressure is one of the most important vital signs for monitoring a patient's general health.
 Specifically it is a biosignal indicating cardiovascular and circulatory health.